Thomas J. Carran: Political career

 Carran's first venture into politics came in 1867, when he ran for and was elected as City Attorney of Cleveland — becoming at age 26 the youngest individual ever elected to that position.

 Carran won election to the Ohio State Senate in 1878 as a Republican.
 During his single term of office, Carran helped to elect John Sherman to the United States Senate, in the process becoming a close personal friend of James A. Garfield, who was elected President of the United States in November 1880.
 He was also a close field of Congressman and Secretary of State James G. Blaine.

 As a member of the Ohio Senate, Carran was regarded as of extremely sunny disposition and given the nickname "Laughing Tom," because, as one contemporary put it, "he simply laughs because he can't help it."

 In 1887 Carran moved to Los Angeles, California, establishing a new legal practice there.
 He was a member of the Grand Army of the Republic and an active Freemason.

-Death and legacy
+Death

 In June 1894, Carran was tapped to nominate Spencer G. Millard for Lieutenant Governor of California at the State Republican Convention, held in Sacramento.
 He retired to his room in the evening of June 20 in good spirits, but did not appear on schedule in the morning of June 21.
 Around noon his friends sought him out at the hotel in which he was staying, but found him laying on his side, dead for a number of hours.
 A subsequent autopsy determined that Carran had died of heart disease.
 Carran was 53 years old at the time of his death.

-Carran's body was interred at Lake View Cemetery in Cleveland, Ohio.